France delays Sahel counter-insurgency plan after Mali violence

 “At the moment, they (the French) have decided to stay neutral but if France decides that the situation can’t worsen anymore, its army has the capacity to put an end to MNLA action,” he added.

-Additional reporting by Tiemoko Diallo in Bamako and Emma Farge in Dakar; Editing by Alison Williams
+Additional reporting by Tiemoko Diallo in Bamako and Emma Farge in Dakar; Editing by Andrew Heavens